-In a perfect world, every property owner would have the perfect tenants that pay rent on time and leave your property undamaged but this doesn’t always happen.
+In a perfect world, every landlord would have the perfect tenants that pay rent on time and leave your property undamaged, but this doesn’t always happen.
 At first, a prospective tenant might seem like the ideal candidate but once they’ve moved in and are settled, can prove otherwise.
 To help avoid any issues, thoroughly screening your tenants before they sign a lease is crucial.

-Screening potential tenants will take a little extra time and effort on your part, but the reward is well worth it.
+As a landlord, screening potential renters will take a little extra time and effort on your part, but the reward is well worth it.